Iraivi: Plot

 Arul was a renowned film director until he fell out with Murugesan, the producer of his latest directorial film, because of which the film remains unreleased.
-To overcome his sorrow, he became an alcoholic and started harassing his wife Yazhini.
+Depressed, he became alcoholic and started harassing his wife Yazhini.
 Though Yazhini often threatens to divorce Arul for his behaviour, she remains with him out of love.

 Michael, an artefact dealer in Chennai, is forced to marry Ponni, despite being in love with Malarvizhi "Malar", a widow.
 However, Malar has no love for Michael, merely considering their relationship as friends with benefits.
-Michael openly reveals to Ponni that he is not interested in being her husband and ignores her.
+Michael openly tells Ponni that he is not interested in being her husband and ignores her.

 Yazhini tries to convince Arul to seek Murugesan's forgiveness and get his film released so that they both could return to a normal life.
 When Arul refuses, Murugesan himself steps in and asks Arul to pay him ₹40000000 to get his film released.
-Arul's younger brother Jagan and Michael, with the help of their friend Ramesh, steal a temple idol and sell it for ₹4,00,00,000 so that Arul's film can be released.
-However, Murugesan has already decided to reshoot Arul's film anew with his own brother as the director.
+Arul's younger brother Jagan and Michael, with their friend Ramesh, steal a temple idol and sell it for ₹40,000,000 so that Arul's film can be released.
+However, Murugesan has already decided to reshoot the film anew with his own brother as the director.
 Arul confronts Murugesan, who tries to kill him.
-Michael saves Arul and bludgeons Murugesan to death, and is sentenced to seven years' imprisonment.
+Michael saves Arul, bludgeons Murugesan to death and is sentenced to seven years' imprisonment.
 Ponni starts ignoring her husband, never visits him in jail, gives birth to their daughter, and eventually returns to her village.
-Meanwhile, Yazhini returns to her parents' house and files for divorce from Arul, fed up of his alcoholism.
+Meanwhile, Yazhini returns to her parents' house and files for divorce from Arul, fed up with his alcoholism.

-Arul is sent to rehab to overcome his addiction and is released two years later.
-Now sober, Arul tries to convince Yazhini to return to him, to no avail.
-Meanwhile, Arul and Jagan bail out Michael, who leaves for Ponni's village in an attempt to reconcile with her.
-Ponni agrees to come back to him on the condition that he breaks his friendship with Arul.
-Murugesan's widow and brother meet with Arul and decide to sell the production rights of his film to him for ₹2000000.
-To get the money, Michael and Jagan collaborate with Ramesh to steal an idol from a Kerala temple and sell it.
+Arul is sent to rehab and released two years later.
+Now sober, he tries to convince Yazhini to return to him, to no avail.
+Meanwhile, Arul and Jagan bail out Michael, who leaves for Ponni's village, intending to reconcile with her.
+Ponni agrees to return to him on the condition that he breaks his friendship with Arul.
+Murugesan's widow and brother meet with Arul and offer to sell the film's production rights to him for ₹2000000.
+To raise funds, Michael, Jagan and Ramesh steal an idol from a Kerala temple.
 However, Ramesh drugs Michael and escapes with the idol.
-Michael is arrested the following morning, but he escapes from the police and returns to Chennai.
+Michael is arrested the following morning but escapes from the police and returns to Chennai.